 If someone near you starts talking revolution or revelation: Walk away quietly for your safety and sanity.

 The path of revolution is one of isolation and conflict.
 I am teaching you the path of evolution.
 True revolutionaries will always throw you under the bus to serve their revolution.
-Look at history, you will discover it isn’t a effective path and it isn’t a kind path.
-A path of revolution is a path of judgement.
-That judgement is deadly and always a reflection of the problems.
-Judgement is never a path of change it merely leads back to they very same problems.
+Look at history; you will discover it isn’t an effective path and it isn’t a kind path.
+A path of revolution is a path of judgment.
+That judgment is deadly and always a reflection of the problems.
+Judgment is never a path of change it merely leads back to the very same problems.
 Look at the Iranian revolution as the perfect example of this truth.